Skip to main content

 Jemma Baker is Deputy Director of Future Retail Policy at Ofgem, the energy regulator for Great Britain.

-In this episode of Digital Customer Communications: Regulated, Jemma joins us to unpack what “good” really looks like in regulated customer communications, why vulnerability and clarity are inseparable, and how outcomes-based regulation could reshape service standards across the energy sector.
+In this episode of Regulated Digital, Jemma joins us to unpack what “good” really looks like in regulated customer communications, why vulnerability and clarity are inseparable, and how outcomes-based regulation could reshape service standards across the energy sector.

-From billing clarity and energy literacy to digital channels, AI, and accountability, this conversation explores how regulation can raise the bar without getting in the way of better customer experiences.
+From billing clarity and energy literacy to digital channels, AI, and accountability, the sections below cover how regulation can raise service standards without getting in the way of better customer experiences.

 Raising the Bar on Energy Communications